Putting Ulcerative Colitis Into Remission

 You may be given a supplement for this and something for that, and the problem is, if you already have poor gut health, these will only exacerbate the issues, adding to a more unbalanced gut microbiota, which then leads to more inflammation in the body, which leads to more flare-ups.

 Coping with ulcerative colitis can be exhausting.
-There are physical, social, financial, and emotional complexities that may be running alongside your inflammatory condition.
+Physical, social, financial, and emotional complexities may be running alongside your inflammatory condition.

 Dealing emotionally with ulcerative colitis symptoms is challenging, and not everyone understands what you are going through.
-The impacts on relationships can be challenging.
+The impacts on relationships can be difficult.

-You could very well be dealing with bone and joint issues like arthritis, which presents itself in the cooler months, which throw extra challenges at you.
+You could very well be dealing with bone and joint issues like arthritis, which presents itself in the cooler months, which throw extra challenges at you (have you read Prevent Knee Osteoarthritis Progression?).
 I developed hemolytic anemia.

 What Is the Best Management of Ulcerative Colitis?